-- 3. The council resolved: - 1 to request the presenting patron to consider advertising the vacancy; YES/NO - 2 to request a joint meeting under section 12 of the Measure; YES/NO - 3 to request a statement in writing from the Bishop describing in relation to the benefice the needs of the Diocese and the wider interests of the church; YES/NO - 4 that it either - 4.1. does not intend / intends to consult the wider church community with a view to passing a resolution to make a request to the Bishop, on grounds of theological conviction, that arrangements be made for it in accordance with the House of Bishops' Declaration on the Ministry of Bishops and Priests (concerning women priests).
+- 3. The council resolved: - 1 to request the presenting patron to consider advertising the vacancy in the church press (e.g. Church Times, Church of England Newspaper, etc.)/Diocesan website/Pathways (please delete as necessary) - 2 to request a joint meeting under section 12 of the Measure; YES/NO - 3 to request a statement in writing from the Bishop describing in relation to the benefice the needs of the Diocese and the wider interests of the church; YES/NO - 4 that it - 4.1. is content for male and female candidates alike to be considered for appointment. []